DusanKasan/Knapsack/README.md

 ## Todo
 - multiple collections can be passed to lets say concat
-- implement somemthing like this (in a function executor object?):
+- implement something like this (in a function executor object?):
     ```php
         $a = new Collection(['as as', 'as ds']);
         $a->mapcat('explode', [' ', Arg::value()])
         $a->toArray() == ['as','as','as','ds'];
     ```
-- write some scenario tests (multiple chained methods) and move examples into these tests
 - rewrite from inheritance to using traits (iterable => collection operations), so it's easier to reason about the code